Tianmouc/tianmoucv_preview/README.md

 **The official version will be available at [tianmoucv/tianmocv](https://github.com/Tianmouc/tianmoucv)**

-The python tool for complementary vision sensor Tianmouc.
+This is the Python tool for the irst complementary vision sensor (CVS), TianMouC.

-More details of the project can be found in our main page [doc](http://www.tianmouc.cn:38325)
+More details about the project can be found on our project page. [doc](http://www.tianmouc.cn:38325)

 ## Installation

-(0) prepare pytorch env
+(0) prepare Pytorch environment

 **Python version should be larger than 3.8 and less than 3.12, recommend 3.10**